Sentence commuted for Kardashian-backed inmate

 The reality TV star met with the president last week to advocate for the release of Alice Marie Johnson, who had been serving a life sentence.

-WASHINGTON — President Donald Trump is commuting the life sentence of Alice Marie Johnson, a woman convicted of drug offenses whose cause was championed by reality TV star Kim Kardashian West.
+WASHINGTON — President Donald Trump exercised his pardon power again on Wednesday, commuting the life sentence of a 63-year-old woman convicted of illegal drug offenses after reality TV star Kim Kardashian West pleaded for her release at the White House.

-That's according to two White House officials who say Trump commuted the 63-year old Johnson's sentence.
-She has spent more than two decades behind bars and is not eligible for parole.
+A week after issuing his fifth pardon to conservative filmmaker and pundit Dinesh D’Souza, Trump commuted the sentence for Alice Marie Johnson, who has served almost 22 years in prison for a first-time offense for her role in a multimillion- dollar cocaine operation.

-The move comes amid a recent flurry of pardons issued by Trump, who has seemed drawn to causes advocated by conservatives, celebrities or those who once appeared on his former reality show, "The Apprentice."
+“Ms. Johnson has accepted responsibility for her past behavior and has been a model prisoner over the past two decades,” the White House said in a statement.
+“Despite receiving a life sentence, Alice worked hard to rehabilitate herself in prison, and act as a mentor to her fellow inmates.”

 Comments